 Cosier, softer, lighting creates a gentle atmosphere which can double as a meditation cave, or for more soothing yoga practices like kundalini and yin.
 ‘A small space can often lead to a more intimate environment for practice,’ suggest the experts from Hampshire-based Heckfield Place’s Bodyism studio.
 ‘We encourage clients to see what speaks to them, and go with their intuition.’

 If your yoga practice centres around more chilled movements, a soothing, lowly lit space can ooze a sense of calmness.
 So you’re best bet is peppering lamps over any stark overhead lighting.
+Check out David Hunt Lighting for a wide range of stylish lamps, from quirkier animal lamps to more classic looks, like the Chester Adjustable Floor Lamp in solid brass.

 Make it Make Scents